Skip to content

 Red flags

-Workers ignoring safety requirements the moment you are not watching.
-A professional team maintains its standards regardless of whether anyone is observing.
+Safety requirements ignored the moment you are not watching.
+A professional team keeps its standards even when nobody is looking.

 Our standard

-- Our site managers are in continuous contact with the back office
+• The site manager is in daily contact with the back office

 Red flags

-A contractor who cannot confirm the current state of the installation, or one where you as the client have to call the site yourself to find out how work is progressing.
+A contractor who cannot document the current state of work — or where you have to call the site yourself.

 4. Workplace Culture: Order as Part of the Job

-The condition of the site at the end of each shift tells you more about a team than any certificate or reference letter.
+The condition of the site at the end of a shift says more about a team than any certificate or reference.

 Our standard